Hungry-Innovators/interesting-birch/portfolio/digital-marketing.md

 ## Social Media Marketing

 Online marketing has changed extensively over the years and you need a mix of the right people for success.
 Our Social Media plans focus on getting leads for prospects within each niche of the businesses offerings and look to generate measurable results.

+## Google Ads

+Pay-per-click advertising through Google Ads is an effective way to drive visitors to your website for the first time, or to get the most exposure possible for a deal or promotion.